Train accident on central Denmark bridge kills 6, injures 16 | CBC News

 Denmark's TV2 showed images of a freight train with the tarpaulin that covered the train torn in pieces.

-In a statement, police urged passengers to contact next of kin to inform them of their safety and urged people not to share photos and videos of the accident.
+In a statement, police urged passengers to contact next of kin to inform them of their safety and urged people not to share photos or videos of the accident.

 The accident took place on a road-and-rail bridge, part of a transport system consisting of a road suspension bridge and a railway tunnel.